karllhughes/news-aggregator/README.md

 ### Command-line scripts

-- `npm run app:sync-sources-with-feedin` Sync sources from Feedbin with the application database.
+- `npm run app:sync-sources-with-feedbin` Sync sources from Feedbin with the application database.
 - `npm run app:add-source-metadata` Gets extra metadata about sources (eg: image, favicon, description).
 - `npm run app:get-new-posts-from-feedbint` Get the latest posts from Feedbin and save to the application database.
 - `npm run app:add-post-text` Get the full text, image, tags, and links using [Node Unfluff](https://github.com/ageitgey/node-unfluff).
 Also adds some text length metadata.